I will admit to being somewhat overly focused on the "supply chain of the future?"

 After the analysis, the company split its "one-size-fits-all" supply chain, mostly based on production in China, into four distinct splinters.
 For high-volume products with relatively stable demand (less than 10 percent of SKUs but representing the majority of revenues), the company kept the sourcing and production in China.
 Facilities in North America became responsible for producing the rest of the company’s SKUs, including high- and low-volume ones with volatile demand (assigned to the United States) and low-volume, low-demand-volatility SKUs (divided between the United States and Mexico).

-The bottom line here is that McKinsey says the supply chain winners of the next decade will be those that decompose their supply chains and tailori them to focus on what best meets customer needs at lowest cost based on any number of different criteria, and that doing so will make those supply chain more responsive to change and actually reduce supply chain complexity by the very nature of having this focus.
+The bottom line here is that McKinsey says the supply chain winners of the next decade will be those that decompose their supply chains and tailor them to focus on what best meets customer needs at lowest cost based on any number of different criteria, and that doing so will make those supply chain more responsive to change and actually reduce supply chain complexity by the very nature of having this focus.

 The basic concept is similar to "real options theory," which says there is value in investing in a flexibility to take any of several alternatives in the future versus locking in on one choice today.
 The value of having those future options can be calculated, and compared to the cost of creating those options.
 Any easy example would be spending extra money today to have additional manufacturing or distribution capacity/space down the road at a given facility.

 McKinsey thinks that supply chain agility in this dynamic world is of critical, even existential importance: "The ability of supply chains to withstand a variety of different scenarios could influence the profitability and even the viability of organizations in the not-too-distant future," McKinsey says.
-Going further, it adds that "The goal should be identifying a resilient manufacturing and sourcing footprint—even when it’s not necessarily the lowest-cost one today."
+Going further, it says that "The goal should be identifying a resilient manufacturing and sourcing footprint—even when it’s not necessarily the lowest-cost one today."

 It cites the example of one manufacturer that is creating a supply chain that can quickly make adjustments based on currency and labor cost swings.

-So at the end of the day, McKinsey says that to win in the global supply chain moving forward, companies need to be much better at segmenting their supply chains rather than using a more universal approach, and that having production/supply chain capabilities in more places than is cost optimal in the short term may be cost optimal in the mid-term based on the the added flexibility in this dynamic environment.
+So at the end of the day, McKinsey says that to win in the global supply chain moving forward, companies need to be much better at segmenting their supply chains rather than taking a more universal approach, and that having production/supply chain capabilities in more places than is cost optimal in the short term may be cost optimal in the mid-term based on the added flexibility in this dynamic environment.

 What do you think of McKinsey's two-pronged recommendations?
 Will companies really accept a higher cost model for now to have flexibility for the future?
 Is the example SKU analysis shown a good place to start?
 Let us know your thoughts at the Feedback button below.